bluesky66-dev/kibana/packages/kbn-eslint-import-resolver-kibana/README.md

 # @kbn/eslint-import-resolver-kibana

-Resolver for Kibana imports, meant to be used with [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import).
+Resolver for HyperSec Kibana imports, meant to be used with [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import).

 ## Installation

-To install this utility use `yarn` to link to the package from the Kibana project:
+To install this utility use `yarn` to link to the package from the HyperSec Kibana project:

 ```sh
 yarn add --dev link:../../kibana/packages/kbn-eslint-import-resolver-kibana